awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-notification-codes.md

 The following are notification codes and resolution steps for notifications you may see while setting up and using Amazon AppStream 2\.0\.
 These notifications can be found in the **Notifications** tab in the AppStream 2\.0 console, after selecting an image builder or fleet\.
 Fleet notifications can also be obtained using the AppStream 2\.0 API operation [DescribeFleets](https://docs.aws.amazon.com/appstream2/latest/APIReference/API_DescribeFleets.html), or using the [describe\-fleets](https://docs.aws.amazon.com/cli/latest/reference/appstream/describe-fleets.html) CLI command\.

+## Active Directory Internal Service<a name="troubleshooting-notification-codes-ad-internal"></a>

+Following is a notification code and resolution steps for an internal service error that you might encounter while setting up and using Active Directory with Amazon AppStream 2\.0\.

+**INTERNAL\_SERVICE\_ERROR**
+**Message**: The user name or password is incorrect\.
+**Resolution**: This error may occur when the computer object that was created in the Microsoft Active Directory domain for the resource was deleted or disabled\.
+You can resolve this error by enabling the computer object in the Active Directory domain, then starting the resource again\.
+You may also need to reset the computer object account in the Active Directory domain\.
+If you continue to encounter this error, contact AWS Support\.
+For more information, see [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.

 ## Active Directory Domain Join<a name="troubleshooting-notification-codes-ad"></a>

-The following are notification codes and resolution steps for codes you might encounter while setting up and using Active Directory with Amazon AppStream 2\.0\.
+The following are notification codes and resolution steps for issues with domain join that you might encounter while setting up and using Active Directory with Amazon AppStream 2\.0\.

 **DOMAIN\_JOIN\_ERROR\_ACCESS\_DENIED**
 **Message**: Access is denied\.